Klagarge/BachelorThesis-OTSecurity/02-main/attacks/sniffing.typ

 #let body = [
   This attack consists in listening to the communication between two devices #cite(<Wikipedia-SniffingAttack2023>).
 It can be performed on every communication medium with varying levels of difficulty.
 Wireless communication is particularly vulnerable because anyone can intercept the signals.
 For example, in @fig-attack-sniffing, Alice sends a message to Bob over the air without encryption, allowing Eve to listen to and read the message.

   A sniffing attack can be performed to get secret information or understand a chemical recipe, for example.
-This attack can also be used for other attacks.
+It can also be used as part of other more complex schemes.

   == Security Measures
-  To protect against sniffing attack, the communication must be encrypted.
-The encryption must be strong enough to not be broken by the attacker.
-A simple encryption by symmetrical key, worth it.
-A specific attention to the key exchange must be done.
-At least an exchange with Diffie-Hellman protocol is recommanded to be protected against sniffing attack.
+  To protect against sniffing attacks, the communication must be encrypted.
+The encryption must be strong enough to resist the attacker.
+A simple symmetrical encryption is enough.
+Particular attention must be paid to the key exchange.
+Protocols such as Diffie-Hellman with symmetrical encryption are recommanded to ensure protection against sniffing attacks.
 ]

 #let fig = [